nplrkn/alsoran/plan.md

 Other ideas while we wait in the hope that https://github.com/gabhijit/hampi gets an encode function.

-- treat that as a separate package within the same workspace for now
 - ok so let's see if we can get a worker to make a REST call to a node controller?
 - in order to test interesting node control stuff, we need a mock AMF that can send and receive configuration updates.
   - realistic testing needs live SCTP connections, node controller, multiple workers